 Bump up the intensity of this effect, by setting a New Adjustment Layer of Levels as a Clipping Mask to your subject.
 Adjust the RGB Channel with the following settings:

-Now that the base of our grunge effect is complete, let's add some finishing touches.
-First open your Splatter Reference in Photoshop.
+Now that the base of our grunge effect is complete, let's add some finishing touches to the Photoshop template.
+First, open your Splatter Reference in Photoshop.
 Select it using the Rectangular Marquee Tool (M) and go to Edit > Define Brush Preset to create your own brush.
 Feel free to also use different splatter brushes from Envato Market.

-Use the splatter brush you created to add some splatter onto your effect.
-First select the Red layer and paint some splatter on his hair using the same color from before.
+Use the splatter brush you created to add some splatter onto your 90s grunge effect.
+First, select the Red layer and paint some splatter on his hair using the same color as before.
 Then create a New Layer underneath your subject and paint a white splatter in the bottom left corner.

 Finish this effect with some text!
 Use the Rectangle Tool (U) to create two white rectangles in the bottom right corner of the image.